 French-Cuban pianist, composer, artistic director and producer, Gabriel Urgell Reyes redefines the traditional image of the classical musician through his intense interpretations, the promotion of a rich Latin-American repertoire, compositions transcending genres and bold cross-disciplinary artistic productions.

-Coming from an artistic background, Gabriel Urgell Reyes wins at the age of ten the most important national piano competitions in Cuba, right before appearing on the world stage.
+Coming from an artistic background, Gabriel Urgell Reyes wins from the age of ten the most important national piano competitions in Cuba, right before appearing on the world stage.
 International piano competition prizes follow one another: Città di Marsala (Italy), Ignacio Cervantes (Cuba), Frechilla-Zuloaga (Spain) ...

-Parallel to the piano teaching provided by Vilma Garriga and Teresita Junco as part of the musical training modeled by the Russian school, he studied visual arts with the painter Adrián Chacón and composition with Alfredo Diez Nieto, then began learning mixed music techniques with Carlos Fariñas, founder of the Estudio de Música Electroacústica y por Computadora del Instituto Superior de Arte (ISA) of Cuba.
+Along with the piano teaching provided by Vilma Garriga and Teresita Junco as part of the musical training modeled by the Russian school, he studied visual arts with the painter Adrián Chacón and composition with Alfredo Diez Nieto, then began learning mixed music techniques with Carlos Fariñas, founder of the Estudio de Música Electroacústica y por Computadora del Instituto Superior de Arte (ISA) of Cuba.

-Entered unanimously at the Cycle de Perfectionnement of the Conservatoire National Supérieur de Musique et de Danse de Paris in 2004, he was awarded the Blüthner Prize from the Alfred Reinhold Foundation.
+Entered unanimously at the Cycle de Perfectionnement of the Conservatoire National Supérieur de Musique et de Danse de Paris in 2004, he was awarded the Blüthner Prize by the Alfred Reinhold Foundation.
 Within the two following years he is awarded the grants of the Meyer Foundation and the Tarrazi Fund.

-Gabriel Urgell Reyes performs programs that bring together European and Latin American classics, as well as acoustic and electroacoustic works of his own at international theaters and festivals: Cité de la Musique, Salle Cortot, Les Pianissimes Festival (Paris), International Piano Festival of La Roque d'Anthéron, Angers Nantes Opera, Le Lieu Unique (Nantes), Le Volcan - National Scene (Le Havre), Elektricity Festival (Reims), Biarritz International Piano Festival, Festival de Forêts (Compiègne), Nuit d’Hiver Festival (Marseille); Mediencampus (Leipzig), Colditz Castle Auditorium, Bürgerhaus Kulturviereck (Haßloch) (Germany); Haus der Ingenieure Vienna (Austria); Auditorium of the Forbidden City of Beijing (China); Teatro Auditorium Amadeo Roldán, Auditorium of the Convento de San Francisco de Assis, Gran Teatro García Lorca (Havana), Teatro Sauto (Matanzas) (Cuba); Teatro Arenal (Madrid) (Spain) ...
+Gabriel Urgell Reyes performs programs that bring together European and Latin American classics, as well as acoustic and electroacoustic works of his own at international theaters and festivals: Cité de la Musique, Salle Cortot, Les Pianissimes Festival (Paris), International Piano Festival of La Roque d'Anthéron, Angers Nantes Opera, Le Lieu Unique (Nantes), Le Volcan - National Scene (Le Havre), Elektricity Festival (Reims), Biarritz International Piano Festival, Festival de Forêts (Compiègne), Nuit d’Hiver Festival (Marseille); Mediencampus (Leipzig), Colditz Castle Auditorium, Bürgerhaus Kulturviereck (Haßloch) (Germany); Haus der Ingenieure Vienna (Austria); Auditorium of the Forbidden City of Beijing (China); Teatro Auditorium Amadeo Roldán, Auditorium of the Convento de San Francisco de Assis, Gran Teatro García Lorca, Fábrica de Arte Cubano (Havana), Teatro Sauto (Matanzas) (Cuba); Teatro Arenal (Madrid) (Spain) ...

 He participates at master classes with personalities such as Andrés Alén, Frank Fernández, Roberto Bravo, Mauricio Vallina, Vladimir Krainev, Anne Queffélec and Jean-Philippe Collard, and performed with orchestras such as the Havana Philharmonic Orchestra conducted by Leo Brouwer, Guido López-Gavilán, Elena Herrera, Enrique Pérez Mesa, Iván del Prado, conductors), the Matanzas Symphony Orchestra (Rafael Montes, Daiana García, conductors), the Santa Clara Symphony Orchestra (Daiana García, conductor) (Cuba) ; the Castilla y León Symphony Orchestra (Alejandro Posada, conductor) (Spain); or the Orchestre Symphonique de Mulhouse conducted by Ken-David Masur.